-Using PassMark's OSCheck (v1.3.1004), we created initial and post-installation disk signatures for each product.
+Using PassMark's OSForensics we created initial and post-installation disk signatures for each product.
 These disk signatures recorded the amount of files and directories, and complete details of all files on that drive (including file name, file size, checksum, etc) at the time the signature was taken.

 The initial disk signature was taken immediately prior to installation of the product.
 A subsequent disk signature was taken immediately following a system reboot after product installation.
-Using OSCheck, we compared the two signatures and calculated the total disk space consumed by all (and only) new files added during product installation.
+Using OSForensics, we compared the two signatures and calculated the total disk space consumed by files that were new, modified, and deleted during product installation.
 Our result for this metric reflects the total size of all newly added files during installation.